 There are some ways with the help which you can stay away from such fraud attempts of phishing emails.

 - New scams are being built daily, so if you update yourself daily about the latest and upcoming scams, then this would help you in getting rid of such fraud attempts.

 - If you feel that the link is not safe or before clicking any link think twice.

-- Always have a look at your online accounts to find out that there isn’t any wrong or fraud attempts being done on them.
+- Always have a look at your online accounts to find out that there aren’t any wrong or fraud attempts being done on them.

 - Keep your browsers and applications up to date.
-Many security patches are being installed, on the newer updates of web browsers, so check update regularly.
+Many security patches are being installed, on the newer updates of web browsers, so check updates regularly.

 - Two-Factor authentication is an excellent method to stay away from such fraud attempts.
 As in two-factor authentication, you will be authenticated, with the help of two different means.